Canon 1300D vs Nikon P1000

 - More modern: Reflects 2 years and 4 months of technical progress since the 1300D launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the P1000 comes out slightly ahead of the 1300D (13 : 12 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the P1000 emerges as the winner of the match-up (14 : 12 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the 1300D or the P1000.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.